 Boy, if I could tell women how long their labors would last, I would be a billionaire!
 Unfortunately, there really isn’t a magic number since every woman labors differently, but I can tell you this; on average active labor lasts 6 to 8 hours.
 Remember, this is not including early labor, transition, or pushing.
 But we have seen cases where women who are in active labor go as fast as 30 minutes and others go up to 10 hours or more.
 This is why I think physicians’ expectation for progress during active labor (1 cm dilation per hour) is a bit ridiculous.
 Some women can achieve that goal and then some while others need more time.
 But if you have gotten to the hospital too soon and you are not dilating at least half that rate, your doctor may prescribe Pitocin.

 If this is your second, third, or fourth child, your active labor phase will more than likely be much faster than your first labor.
 Subsequent labors and births can be half the time and active labors for second and third babies on average last between 1 to 4 hours long.
 However, if you’re going to be induced and take Pitocin, this phase may go even faster, but if you’ve decided to get an epidural, things can be much slower.
-Having them both cause each woman to react differently so it could be fast, slow, or cause your labor to completely refuse to progress.
+Having them both causes each woman to react differently so it could be fast, slow, or cause your labor to refuse to progress.

 Now that you know what to expect from active labor, here are some tips to help you get through it to the next phase!

 6 Tips on What to Do During Active Labor